 2.7.
 Exploring new approaches and disciplinary, interdisciplinary and technological pedagogic tools.

 2.8.
-In more specific (or complementary) way, for the teaching of biology, the graduate is capable of:
+In more specific (or complementary) way, for the teaching of Psychology and Education (disciplines), the graduate is capable of:

 3.2.
 Challenging one's initial representations and conceptions with a view to developing them.